Find Any Part in 3D: Experiments

+PointCLIPV2 and OpenMask3D are dense methods that assign a label to every point.
+We provide the text query ``other" as an option for no label on benchmarks that contain unlabeled points.

-\myparit{Closed-world Baselines:} We compare to two closed-world methods: \textbf{PointNeXt}~\cite{qian2022pointnext} is a state-of-the-art closed-world point cloud segmentation model trained on \shapenetpart.
-Due to its closed vocabulary, it cannot be evaluated on all datasets. \textbf{PartDistill}~\cite{umam2024partdistill} is a category-specific 2D-to-3D distillation method, which is open-world in the 2D stage but closed-world in the 3D stage.
+\mypar{\underline{\textit{Closed-world Baselines:}}} \textbf{PointNeXt}~\cite{qian2022pointnext} is a state-of-the-art closed-world point cloud segmentation model trained on \shapenetpart.
+Due to its closed vocabulary, it cannot be evaluated on other datasets. \textbf{PartDistill}~\cite{umam2024partdistill} is a category-specific 2D-to-3D distillation method, which is open-world prior to distillation but closed-world at inference time.
 It cannot be evaluated on unseen object categories due to the category-specific nature of distillation.
 The code and data for this method are not fully released (only two categories are released).
-Since we cannot reproduce the approach, we show numbers claimed in the paper.\\ Because PartSLIP++ and OpenMask3D are slow (up to 5 minutes per object), they are infeasible to evaluate on the full test sets.
-For example, evaluating OpenMask3D on \partnete test set would take 628 hours.
-To facilitate complete and fair evaluations of all methods, we create smaller subsets of 160 objects (10 objects/category $\times$ 16 categories) for \shapenetpart and 225 objects (5 objects/category $\times$ 45 categories) for \partnete.
-For methods that are efficient to evaluate, we additionally report performance on the full test sets.
-We observe similar results and rankings of methods as on the subsets and full sets (when applicable).
-Complete results and the subset indices are provided in the appendix.
+Since we cannot reproduce the approach, we show numbers claimed in the paper.

+Because PartSLIP++ and OpenMask3D are slow (up to 5 minutes per object), they are infeasible to evaluate on the full test sets (evaluating OpenMask3D on \partnete test set would take 628 hours).
+For fair evaluations of all methods, we create smaller subsets of 160 objects (10 objects/category $\times$ 16 categories) for \shapenetpart and 225 objects (5 objects/category $\times$ 45 categories) for \partnete.
+For methods that are efficient to evaluate, we additionally report performance on the full test sets in the appendix.
+We observe the same rankings and similar results on the subsets and full sets.